 Defining Key Tasks to Deliver a Winning Solution

 Aside from the complexity of the problem, time was one of the biggest constraints we were faced with.
 To combat this, the team created a clear project scope and timeline at the outset of the challenge.
 This was done to ensure the efficient and effective investment of time—our most precious resource.

 DESIGN PROCESS FRAMEWORK

-Beind at the precipice of something new, we decided to use a Design Sprint to help us identify a promising solution within the first week of the challenge.
+In order to move forward quickly and efficiently, we decided to use a Design Sprint to help us identify a promising solution within the first week of the challenge.
 It was important that everyone within our cross-functional team was able to contribute equally – sharing information and sketching ideas, each solving their own part of the problem, each ready to answer the others' questions – while also being certain that the development requirements were manageable within the timeframe allotted.

 Building the Right Experience Begins with the Right Tools